PinkiePieExplosion/PinkiePieExplosion/README.md

 I am 14 to 15+!
 (B-day June 27)

-I am Panromantic, Almondsexual (but im starting to lean to Omnisexual), Nonbinary (PREFER they/them but idm he/him - NO SHE/HER.)
+I am Panromantic, Almondsexual (but im starting to lean to Omnisexual), Nonbinary (They/Them/He - NO SHE/HER.)

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, Smiling Friends, PokeMon, TWD, MHA, & probs more!
 I specifically like Negan, Rick, Daryl and Lizzie from TWD!
 I like all the main characters in Smiling Friends (Pim, Charlie, Glep & Alan!) except Boss- he is a little too creepy for me